-It’s safe to say that the past couple of weeks have not been easy for Philippine basketball fans.
+It’s safe to say that the 2019 FIBA World Cup experience has not been easy for Philippine basketball fans.

 The signs might have already been there from the start.
-This team might not have been given a proper chance to be ready for the FIBA Basketball World Cup, but the games were a tough pill to swallow nonetheless.
-After dropping out of World Cup contention to advance and failing to secure an outright berth to Tokyo 2020 Olympics, it’s time to ask the inevitable question: What’s next?
+This team might not have been given a proper chance to be ready for the World Cup, but the games were a tough pill to swallow nonetheless.
+After dropping out of contention to advance to the next stage and failing to secure an outright berth to Tokyo 2020 Olympics, it’s time to ask the inevitable question: What’s next?

 The answer – or at least one of the answers – is undoubtedly CJ Perez.